justinenayral/ACE_Traeger_replication.jl/docs/src/index.md

 ### In the terminal
 In order to add ACE\_Traeger\_Replication.jl take the following steps:

-1. Install git.
+1).
+Install git.
 [Here's a handy guide](https://kinsta.com/knowledgebase/install-git/), depending on your OS.

-2. In terminal, go to the folder where you want to save the package locally.
+2).
+In terminal, go to the folder where you want to save the package locally.
 Clone the package to your computer:
 ```
 cd "path/where/you/want/to/save/package"
 git clone https://github.com/justinenayral/ACE_Traeger_replication.jl.git
 ```

-3. Start up a julia session and go to the source folder where ACE\_Traeger\_replication.jl is saved
+3).
+Start up a julia session and go to the source folder where ACE\_Traeger\_replication.jl is saved
 ```
 cd("path/where/code/is/saved/ACE_Traeger_replication.jl")
 ```

-4. Run the module
+4).
+Run the module
 ```
 include("ACE_Traeger_replication.jl")
 ```

 ### In Julia environment
-1. Install the package environment of your julia repl (simply tab ] to access it)
+1).
+Install the ACE\_Traeger\_replication.jl package in the environment of your julia repl (simply use ] to access it)
 ```julia
 add https://github.com/justinenayral/ACE_Traeger_replication.jl
 ```

-2. Run the package (outside the package environment)
+2).
+Run the package (outside the package environment)
 ```julia
 using ACE_Traeger_replication
 ```

-3. Go to your working directory:
+3).
+Go to your working directory:
 ```julia
 cd("where/is/your/working/directory")
 ```